pleaobraga/react-scaffold/README.md

 There is a small implementation which can helps you to:

 - Improve the architecture of your project
-- Test you project with Jest and Enzyme
+- Test your project with Jest and Enzyme
 - Increase the performance of your project using dynamic imports
 - See practical examples of the new \***\*React Hooks feature**
 - See some implementation of the new React-redux features like useSelector and useDispatch